Weapons and the law

 It isn’t illegal in the UK to own a knife in private, like the bread knife in your kitchen.
 However, if any knife is used in a threatening way, in a private environment, like your house, it becomes an offensive weapon.

-• If it’s a tool of the trade (i.e. you work in catering or carpentry);
+• If it’s a tool of the trade (i.e. you work in catering or carpentry).

-• For religious reasons (i.e. a Sikh kirpan);
+• For religious reasons (i.e. a Sikh kirpan).

 • If it’s a penknife (pocket or folding knife) less than three inches long (although it may be considered offensive if carried for the purpose of causing injury or harm).

-What knives are illegal in the UK?
+Are butterfly knives illegal in the UK?

-• Flick knives, also known as ‘switchblades’ – where the blade is hidden but shoots out when a button is pressed;
+• Flick knives, also known as ‘switchblades’ – where the blade is hidden but shoots out when a button is pressed.

-• Disguised knives – where the blade is hidden inside something like a belt;
+• Disguised knives – where the blade is hidden inside something like a belt.

-• Sword-sticks;
+• Sword-sticks.

 • Samurai swords.